 The templates in django-registration-redux assume you have a base.html template in your project's template directory.
-This base template should include a title block and a content block.
+This base template should include a title, meta, and content block.
+The title block should allow customization of the <title> tag.
+The meta block should appear within the <head> tag to allow for custom <meta tags for security reasons.
+The content block should be within the <body> tag.
 Other than that, every template needed is included.
 You can extend and customize the included templates as needed.
 Some of the templates you'll probably want to customize are covered here: